dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 **Pros of Pedro:**
 - Can make your bot drive faster.
-- Support for recent sensors (OTOS, Pinpoint) are official/built-in.
+- Support for recent sensors (OTOS, Pinpoint) is official/built-in.
 - Excellent correction for unexpected disturbances.
 - Has a no-code, browser-based path visualizer
-- Pedro can be paired efficently with command-based libraries, as it runs fully async.
-- Can be added to TeleOp in 3 lines - allows for on the fly automations and macros with driving

 **Cons of Pedro:**
 - Newer, so potentially buggier.
 - Less people use it compared to Road Runner.
-- Not necessarily time-consistent, as it may spend time correcting for external disturbances.
+- Not necessarily time-consistent; speed is prioritized over consistency
-- Visualizer uses a nonstandard coordinate scheme, but Poses can be easily converted to the FTC Standard via a class method
+- Visualizer uses a nonstandard coordinate scheme

 ---